Customized Academic Learning

 Deadline

-In the Fall or Spring semesters, you may add Customized Academic Learning (CAL) in SIS Self-Service until the end of the 6th week of classes.
-The Registrar provides the exact date of this deadline for each term.
+In the Fall or Spring semesters, you may add Customized Academic Learning (CAL) in SIS Self-Service until the end of the 4th week of classes.
+Adjustments may be made until the end of the 6th week of classes.
+The Registrar provides the exact date of these deadlines for each term.

 Submission Instructions